- 1 Learn How To Store Seeds For Years

 If using paper envelopes, you’ll want some form of dessicant to reduce moisture as much as possible.
 There are two options: you can use dry white rice to absorb moisture, or you can opt for a silica gel packet like Wisedry Food-Safe Silica Gel Packets.

 Do you have a vacuum sealer in the house?
-If you do, storing seeds in BAT Pack Small Mylar Sample Bags is a great option.
+If you do, try BAT Pack Small Mylar Sample Bags.
 You can vacuum-seal these and keep your seeds free from damp air.
 Larger mylar bags are available if you buy seed by the pound for microgreens!

 What if you’ve got a lot of tiny seeds and don’t want to juggle packets?
 Consider a multiple-chambered storage box like the AideTek BOX-ALL 72 Enclosure Box.
 Each chamber has a lid and the seeds will stay separated.